cognitonow/studio/application-guide.md

 -   **File:** `src/app/account/page.tsx`
 -   **Purpose:** Allows logged-in users to manage their personal account settings.
 -   **Key Components:**
-    -   A tabbed interface for "Profile," "Billing," and "Security."
+    -   A tabbed interface where each tab's content is wrapped in a `Card`.
-    -   Forms to change personal info, payment methods, and password.
+    -   **Profile Settings Card:** Contains form inputs for changing name, email, and bio.
+    -   **Billing Information Card:** Shows saved payment methods and a button to add a new one.
+    -   **Security Card:** Contains form inputs for changing the user's password.
 -   **Role-Based Views:**
     -   **Guest:** Cannot access.
 Redirected to `/auth`.
     -   **Client / Provider:** Both roles have access to this page to manage their own account settings.
 The functionality is identical for both.